 EMDR is effective for individuals who have experienced severe trauma that remains unresolved.
 According to Shapiro, when a traumatic or distressing experience occurs, it may overwhelm normal cognitive and neurological coping mechanisms.
 The memory and associated stimuli of a traumatic experience are often inadequately processed, and stored in an isolated memory network.

-The goal of EMDR therapy is to process these distressing memories, reducing their lingering effects, and allowing clients to develop more adaptive coping mechanisms.
+The goal of EMDR therapy is to process these distressing memories, reduce their lingering effects, and allow clients to develop more adaptive coping mechanisms.
 This is done in an eight-step protocol that includes having clients recall distressing images while receiving one of several types of bilateral sensory input, including side-to-side eye movements.

-Francine Shapiro first developed EMDR upon noticing that certain eye movements reduced the intensity of disturbing thought.
-She then conducted a scientific study in 1989.
+Francine Shapiro first developed EMDR upon noticing that certain eye movements reduced the intensity of disturbing thought and followed it up with a scientific study in 1989.
 The success rate of that first study using trauma victims was posted in the Journal of Traumatic Stress.
-Shapiro noted that, when she was experiencing a disturbing thought, her eyes were involuntarily moving rapidly.
-She noticed further that, when she brought her eye movements under voluntary control while thinking a traumatic thought, anxiety was reduced.
-Shapiro developed EMDR therapy for post-traumatic stress disorder.
-She speculated that traumatic events “upset the excitatory/inhibitory balance in the brain, causing a pathological change in the neural elements.”

 EMDR is now recommended as an effective treatment for trauma in the Practice Guidelines of the American Psychiatric Association.